kunigami/kunigami.github.io/blog/_posts/2022-06-24-discrete-probability-as-counting.md

 sqlite3 :memory: -cmd '.mode csv' -cmd '.import <file>.csv <table name>' '<query>`
 {% endhighlight %}

 For joint probability we can do a `JOIN` between two event tables.
 For example, for independent dice throws, let's compute the probability of getting faces 4 and 2 respectively.
-First we compute the joint table when we perform the [query]({{code}}/query2.sh):
+First we compute the joint table, `dices`, then we perform the [query]({{code}}/query2.sh):

 {% highlight sql %}
 WITH dices AS (